 We hear a lot about habitat loss, but what does that mean for pollinators?
-And what, if anything, can be done about it?
+And what, if anything, can we do about it?

-Habitat loss comes in many forms, but it can be divided into three major types: habitat destruction, habitat degradation, and habitat fragmentation.
-Let’s look at these one by one.
+Although habitat loss comes in many forms, we usually see three major types: habitat destruction, habitat degradation, and habitat fragmentation.
+Let’s look at these forms one by one.

 Three types of habitat loss

-Habitat destruction is very much like it sounds: an ecosystem, which is a naturally-occurring assemblage of plants and animals and their physical environment, becomes obliterated.
+Habitat destruction is very much like it sounds.
+An ecosystem, which is a naturally-occurring assemblage of plants and animals and their physical environment, becomes obliterated.
+It simply disappears.
 If you take a wild meadow, for example, cover it with asphalt and erect a shopping center, you have destroyed any trace of the natural environment and all the things that once lived there.
 Obviously, this is not good for pollinators nor any other living thing.

 Other things besides invasive plants can degrade a habitat.
 Industrial pollutants, pesticides, excessive shade or excessive sun, water diversion, or grazing animals can all degrade a habitat to the point that some of the original species can no longer survive.